EARNING JOURNAL CME CREDIT

 By conducting a thorough review of a submitted manuscript and associated literature as well as critical thinking, the reviewer will increase his/her knowledge of clinical Sleep Medicine.

-Journal reviewers have access to the conflicts of interest disclosures for each author of a manuscript.
+Manuscript reviewers have access to the conflicts of interest disclosures for each author of a manuscript

 Only reviews received on time (as defined in the invitation to review, usually 14 days from receipt of manuscript) and judged as satisfactory by the Editor (Editor-in-Chief or Associate Editor) responsible for the particular manuscript will be eligible for CME credit.
 The features that contribute most importantly to the quality of manuscript reviews for the journals: adherence to reviewer guidelines, specificity and accuracy, completeness, usefulness of recommendations to both editors and authors, tone, internal consistency, and mindfulness of the needs of the journals’ readers and the medical community as a whole.